ROZALIYA0206/whitepaper/technical.md

 Hedge v2, which is planned for a late-2018 release, will run off Rublix's core blockchain.
 By upgrading to this unique, industry specific technology and framework, the Rublix platform will incorporate the following upgraded features:

-* Full empowerment, customization and control for future updates and integrations to the Hedge platform, as well as the ability to build out more complex projects.
+* Full empowerment, customization and control for future updates and integrations to the Hedge platform, as well as the ability to build out more complex features.

-* Real-time market data will allow Blueprints to be solved on-chain.
+* Real-time market data will allow Blueprints to be solved on-chain automatically withouth the need for an Oracle.

 * A reduction in dependency on the Ethereum network and its inherent limitations.

 * Ability to work with community members who want to build on top of our finance platform using our Developer Toolkit.

-#### Blueprint Smart Contracts
+#### Blueprint Smart Contract Details

-Each contract is written based on parameters set by the trader using the Hedge web application.
+Each smart contract is written based on parameters set by the trader using the Hedge web application.
 Any audience member can then 'buy' this analysis, which is called a 'Blueprint.'
 Depending on the outcome of the Blueprint (a correct or incorrect trade), the contract will then execute an outcome when specific parameters are carried out.
 The executed contract will affect the trader's reputation, ranking and RBLX earnings; RBLX is only awarded from the audience to the trader upon making a correct Blueprint, otherwise the RBLX tokens are returned to the audience.
 This means that audience members will only 'pay' for trader recommendations with RBLX if their Blueprint is 'true,' otherwise the smart contract will execute a 'false' outcome and return the RBLX to the audience member.

 The purpose of the smart contract integration into the Blueprints is to create a higher level of validation, verification and transparency of analyst performance, which in turn affects their ranking and reward.
-Plenty of traders and analysts who make market predictions on social media, during interviews or to clients directly have uncertain ramifications for being incorrect.
+Plenty of traders and analysts who make market predictions on social media, during interviews or to clients directly have uncertain ramifications for being incorrect and may even delete or refute previous predictions.
 The Hedge platform intends to filter out poor performers and allows traders' true wisdom to speak for itself by utilizing verified smart contracts posted on the blockchain.

 #### *Step by Step creation of a Blueprint contract:*

 John accesses the Hedge application, undertakes technical analysis on the BTCUSD chart and decides to post the dynamics of a trade he is going to make.
 He clicks “Create Blueprint” then enters the following data:

-* Expiration of the Contract - When does this trade end?
+* Expiration of the Contract - When does the trade end?
 * Category - What kind of product is it (cryptocurrency, token, equity, ETF, option, etc.)?
 * Entry and Exit points - At what price does this trade start and finish?
 * Address - Where will the RBLX tokens be distributed if this trade is successful?

 The remaining data will be automatically populated based on the fundamentals of the Blueprint:

-* Potential gain.
+* Potential gain from the trade as a percentage.
-* Blueprint purchase price.
+* Blueprint purchase price based on John's ranking on the Hedge platform.
-* Ranking impact.
+* Ranking impact for a correct or incorrect Blueprint.

 #### Proof-of-Ranking Algorithm